 This can include, but is not solely restricted to, people with a range of disabilities, elderly people and non-English speakers.
 At the Public Appointments Service, we aim to ensure that all of our services are made as accessible as possible to the public.

-For more information on Requesting Documents in Alternative formats, Accessible Building Guidelines, Accessible Customer Service Information, and our Accessible Information Communication Policy, please read the following:
+For more information on Requesting Documents in Alternative formats, our Candidate Guide (What to expect when visiting the Public Appointments Service), our Accessible Customer Service Information, and our Accessible Information Communication Policy, please read the following:

 26-30 Chapter House,